 Arrange the bread slices in each bowl, ladle the soup on the bread, and sprinkle with the pecorino cheese.

 TIP: if you want to make it more sophisticated, pre-heat the oven and pour the soup in 4 ovenproof dishes.
-The bread slices should be fitted on the top of the soup, instead of Pecorino, sprinkle the bread with Gruyère and place under the grill until the cheese melts to a crisp golden brown (about 3 minutes).
+Place the bread slices on top of the soup, instead of pecorino cheese, sprinkle the bread with gruyere cheese and place under the grill until the cheese melts to a crisp golden brown (about 3 minutes).